ipod825/keraflow/doc/Tutorials.md

 ~~~{.py}
 model.compile(optimizer='sgd', loss={'output1':'categorical_crossentropy', 'output2': 'mean_squared_error'})
 ~~~
-Note that the name of each output channel is the name the corresponding output layer.
+Note that the name of each output channel is the name of the corresponding output layer (`output1`, `output2` in the example).
 If you feel that writing these names unnecessary, you could also pass a list to `loss` (see @ref Objectives.md).

 In the examples, we pass strings (e.g. `sgd`, `categorical_crossentropy`).
 These strings are actually alias of predefined optimizers and loss functions.
 You could also pass customized optimize/loss function instance (see @ref Optimizers.md, @ref Objectives.md).